 - Content Marketing Manager.
 Working on the inbound content marketing strategy to help people find the product or service through relevant, helpful content like blogs or ebooks.

 - SEO Expert.
-Will work with both the marketing experts above to make sure the content on the website or blog is created in a way that makes it easy for people to find it through search engines (and that it answers their questions).
-Along with the marketing team, SEO experts often also work on creating partnerships with other brands and services in the industry to reach new audiences.
+We will work with both the marketing experts above to make sure the content on the website or blog is created in a way that makes it easy for people to find it through search engines (and that it answers their questions).
+Along with the marketing team, SEO experts often also create partnerships with other brands and services in the industry to reach new audiences.